-Travel Safety in Kiev and Lviv
+Travel Safety in Ukraine

-For the vast majority of travelers, the main destinations in Ukraine will be the capital city of Kiev and the western cultural city of Lviv (and, to a lesser extent, the seaside resort Odessa).
+For the vast majority of travelers, the main destinations in Ukraine will be the capital city of Kyiv and the western cultural city of Lviv (and, to a lesser extent, the seaside resort Odessa).

 And, while I don’t mean to minimize the seriousness of the war in the east, it is a regional war at this point and here is the key thing you need to bear in mind:

 Ukraine is really, really, really big.
 Kyiv is over 700 kilometers away from Donetsk and Lviv is more than 1,200 kilometers away.